 “What headphones should I get?” and “What’s the difference between on-ear and over-ear headphones?” are common questions.
 Headphones come in many different designs but fall into four distinct types: Over-Ear, On-Ear, Earbuds, and In-Ear.
-Each type has its advantages and disadvantages, which affects how well-suited they will be in certain environments and conditions.
-The kind of headphone that will work best for you depend on your preferences and listening habits.
+Each type has its advantages and disadvantages, which affect how well-suited they will be in certain environments and conditions.
+The kind of headphone that will work best for you depends on your preferences and listening habits.

 What it is: Over-Ear headphones typically have thick headbands and large ear cups that fully encompass the ears.

 Who should buy it: Listeners who want an easy-to-achieve comfortable fit and don't mind the larger headphone size.

 What it is: On-Ear headphones are usually more compact than over-ear designs.
 They have smaller ear cups that rest on the ears and also slightly less bass.

 Who should buy it: Listeners who want a decently comfortable fit in a more compact design.

 What it is: Earbuds are small, ultra-portable headphones with ear bud tips, that rest at the edge of the ear canal.

 Who should buy it: Listeners who want an ultra-portable design and find an in-ear fit uncomfortable.

 The different types of headphones are compared based on comfort, portability, noise isolation, leakage, and sound.
 This comparison, however, does not take into account the open back variations of these headphones.
 Check our open vs closed article to see which enclosure type will be most suitable for you.

 Comfort is a headphone’s ability to provide a physically pleasant listening experience which does not cause soreness or pain over time.
 Comfort is subjective and will depend on the listener’s ability to achieve the intended fit for the type of headphone they have chosen.